Direction – Social Democracy: Government (2012–2020)

-In the 2012 Slovak parliamentary election, Smer won 44.4% of the votes and became the largest party in the National Council, with an absolute majority of 83 seats (out of 150).
+In the 2012 Slovak parliamentary election, Smer won 44.4% of the vote and became the largest party in the National Council, with an absolute majority of 83 seats (out of 150).
 Fico's Second Cabinet was the first single-party government in Slovakia since 1993.
 In the 2014 European Parliament election in Slovakia, Smer came in first place nationally, receiving 24.09% of the vote and electing four Members of the European Parliament.